vidhi-sajnani/eCLIP-Analysis/README.md

 Input: .umi.fastq files in umi folder<br>
 Output: .adapt1.fastq un adapt1 folder<be>
 <br>
-Input: .adapt1.fastq un adapt1 folder<br>
+Input: .adapt1.fastq in adapt1 folder<br>
-Output: .adapt2.fastq un adapt2 folder<br>
+Output: .adapt2.fastq in adapt2 folder<br>
 <br>
 Cutadapt finds and removes adapter sequences, primers, poly-A tails, and other types of unwanted sequences from your high-throughput sequencing reads.
 We cut the adaptors twice.
 ## Indexing